scala/docs.scala-lang/_overviews/scala-book/case-objects.md

 }
 ```

-This is a common way way of using the Scala `object` construct.
+This is a common way of using the Scala `object` construct.